PinTogether | A Pinterest UX Case Study

 How Other Products Foster Community

-It raises the question of how social features from other platforms could be adapted for Pinterest without losing its unique identity, and how Pinterest might strengthen its sense of community.
+This raises the question: how could social features from other platforms be adapted for Pinterest without losing its unique identity, and how could Pinterest strengthen its sense of community?

-Today, Pinterest offers a separate platform called Pinterest Community—a space designed for creators and advertisers to connect with peers, share best practices, and learn about resources and features to grow their brands or businesses on Pinterest.
-However, this platform is not tailored to the majority of Pinterest users.
-As a result, the core issue affecting my target audience remains unresolved.
+Pinterest currently offers Pinterest Community, a platform for creators and advertisers to connect, share best practices, and learn about tools to grow their presence.
+However, it isn’t designed for most users, leaving the core issue for my target audience unresolved.

 BRAINSTORMING